lanius/tinyik/README.rst

     >>> arm.ee
     array([ 0.8660254,  1.5      ,  0.       ])

-Sets a position of the end-effector to calculate the joint angles.
+Sets a position of the end-effector to calculate the joint angles:

 .. code-block:: python